sdkrystian/BrainExpletiveInterpreter/README.md

 # Brain-Expletive-Interpreter
-Simple interpreter for brain expletive.
+Simple interpreter for brain expletive written in C++.